scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/put_bucket.rst

 Specifying a Canned ACL
 ```````````````````````

-Zenko supports a set of canned ACLs, each with a predefined set of grantees
+XDM   supports a set of canned ACLs, each with a predefined set of grantees
 and permissions.

 .. tabularcolumns:: X{0.15\textwidth}X{0.15\textwidth}X{0.65\textwidth}